PhantoNull/Minimum-Spanning-Trees-LISP/README.md

  Arcs data in my program are stored in nested-hash-tables structures to drastically improve efficiency in searching operations.
- In addition to this this choice also avoids increasing execution times caused by multiple graphs existing simultaneously.
+ Moreover this choice also avoids increasing execution times caused by multiple graphs existing simultaneously.

  The downside to this implementation is that a "double" representation for